magomimmo/modern-cljs/doc/tutorial-22.md

 directories layout and some `project.clj` setting until we reached a full control of it.
 Then we implemented `hello-enfocus`, the simplest `enfocus`-based project you can think about.
-Finally, with the support of the [piggieback][3], lib we enable it to be REPLed.
+Finally, with the support of the [piggieback][3] lib we enable the REPLing with it.

-In this tutorial we're going to move forward in improving the `Enfocus` lib by applying again the separation of concerns principle to the `project.clj` file and then by starting implementing few unit tests based on the [clojurescript.test][4] lib.
+In this tutorial we're going to move even forward in improving the `Enfocus` lib.
+We'll apply again the separation of concerns principle to the `project.clj` file and then we'll implement few unit tests based on the [clojurescript.test][4] lib.

 ## Preamble